Location: South Karori.

 Mountain biking: The main trails on Wrights Hill are Salvation (uphill) and Deliverance (downhill).
 Deliverance is fast, narrow and challenging and for expert riders only.
 There are other trails including the Fenceline Track, which links across to Polhill and Te Kopahou.

-Features: The area’s network of tracks include the Karori Sanctuary perimeter track, which is linked to nearby Polhill Gully and Te Kopahou Reserve.
+Features: The area’s network of tracks includes the Zealandia perimeter track, which is linked to nearby Polhill Gully and Te Kopahou Reserve.

-A well-constructed bike and walking track (Salvation) links Wrights Hill and Makara Peak, enabling continuous walking and riding from the south coast to Johnsonville.
+A well-constructed bike and walking track (Salvation) links Wrights Hill and Makara Peak.
+These are part of the continuous walking and riding opportunities from the south coast to Johnsonville.
 There are several short walks in the fort area.

 History: The reserve is best known for the extensive World War II fortifications built to protect Wellington from a potential Japanese invasion.

 The fortress is mostly underground and has open days several times a year when the public can explore its numerous tunnels, command centres and gun emplacements.